yan7109/LawPredictor/README.md

 Derek 	Yan

-¡°The first thing we do, let¡¯s kill all the lawyers¡± - William Shakespeare, 2 Henry VI, 4.2.59.
+"The first thing we do, let¡¯s kill all the lawyers" - William Shakespeare, 2 Henry VI, 4.2.59.

 Any major transaction, legal procedure, patent dispute always require an attorney-at-law in the due process.
 However, the cost of seeking such legal counselling or hiring a lawyer is